 Cricket

-Top Five Batsman in World Cup (ODI)
+Top Five Batsmen in World Cup History

 1. Sachin Tendulkar | 2278 runs in 45 World Cup matches

-A young Tendulkar made his World Cup debut in t 1992 held in Australia and New Zealand, and it wasn’t a bad campaign.
+A young Tendulkar made his World Cup debut in the 1992 World Cup held in Australia and New Zealand, and it wasn’t a bad campaign.
 An unbeaten 54 against Pakistan and a gritty 84 against New Zealand were the highlights apart from Tendulkar being the highest scorer for India (81) against Zimbabwe, where the veterans failed to impact.
 However, India lost five matches in the round-robin stage to get eliminated.

 The 1996 World Cup was held in the sub-continent and an in-form Tendulkar carried expectations of his countrymen.
 He wasted no time living up to it with an unbeaten 127 runs in the opening match against Kenya.
 Tendulkar’s crucial knocks of 70 against West Indies, 90 against Australia and a brilliant 137 against eventual champions Sri Lanka helped India reach the semis in that World Cup edition.